cea-hpc/NabLab/docs/fr.cea.nabla.mkdocs/docs/ngenlanguage.md

 ### VTK output

-NabLab provides a PVD file format serializer, a VTK compatible file format.
+NabLab provides a [PVD](https://vtk.org/Wiki/ParaView/Data_formats#PVD_File_Format) file format serializer, a [VTK](https://vtk.org/) compatible file format.
 The next block of the *ngen* file aims at configuring this serializer.
 It is an optional block.
-The `periodReferenceVariable` defines the module variable used as a reference for the frequency of the outputs.
+The `periodReferenceVariable` field defines the module variable used as a reference for the frequency of the outputs.
 Most of the time, it is the iteration number (often named `n`) or the time of the simulation (often named `t`).
+The `outputVariables` field defines the list of nodes and cells variables to write in the output file.
+The name after the `as` keyword is the name displayed by [Paraview](https://www.paraview.org/).

 ```
 VtkOutput